 The ground floor and the first floor are distributed in accordance with the aforementioned vaults in three large areas according to the temporal divisions of the Mesozoic (Cretaceous, Jurassic and Triassic).
 In the basement, more than 400 tonnes of fossils from the Jurassic coast are stored, waiting for an adequate cataloging and subsequent exhibition in the museum.
 On the first floor we find space for temporary exhibitions room, waiting room, public services, private spaces for administration and direction of the Museum, general stores and workshops and general facilities of the building.
 As well as museum funds, library, laboratory, research and restoration workshop to work with paleontological material.
 On the ground floor we find the lobby, audiovisual room and in it, the permanent exhibition room begins, with graphic, textual and fossil references to the time before the Mesozoic, the Mesozoic itself and the Jurassic in particular.
 In the back of this floor there is an assembly hall with capacity for one hundred people.
 This room is designed to host various functions in the scientific and informative trajectory of the MUJA: film screening in two and three dimensions, multimedia, slide projection, transparencies and complete accessories to teach courses, seminars or round tables.

-In terms of contents It must be said that time is the great thread of the MUJA.
+In terms of content hub It must be said that time is the great thread of the MUJA.

 A temporal sequence that covers the three major periods of the Mesozoic: Triassic (250-205 million years before our era), Jurassic (205-140 million years) and Cretaceous (140-65 million years).
 There is a special dedication to the different dinosaur faunas during the Mesozoic and to the transformations of European geography throughout this era, with a module dedicated to explaining the geological history of Asturias.
 A period, the Asturian, which contains portions of the last 600 million years of life on Earth.
 Emphasis will be placed on the Jurassic littoral, from the sea levels of the Gijón formation to the channels represented in the Lastres formation.
 On the other hand, the time elapsed since the beginning of life on Earth (3.500-3.800 million years) is exposed in a small introductory module.
 With all this, the aim is to make clear the magnitude of geological time and the dynamics of the evolution of living organisms.
 The events after the Mesozoic (Tertiary and Quaternary, last 65 million years) also have a place.
 The idea is to illustrate the factors that have determined the current composition of life on the planet.